The people and the places

 The Smith brothers also moved to the Free State sometime in the 1870s, and also had a connection to the Umvoti.
-William Greenwood Smith married Mary Grace Liddell in 1877 in Harrismith giving his occupation as a farmer from Witsieshoek.
-It is not clear where precisely he was farming, but he and his brothers took possession of the farm Castle View in 1879 which was subdivided into three equal portions with William Greenwood owning the Greenwood portion which adjoined James Greaves Liddell’s Bluegumbush.
+When William Greenwood Smith married Mary Grace Liddell in 1876, he gave his occupation as a farmer from Witsieshoek.
+13 It is not clear where precisely he was farming, but he and his brothers took possession of the farm Castle View in 1879 which was subdivided into three equal portions with William Greenwood owning the Greenwood portion which adjoined James Greaves Liddell’s Bluegumbush.
 His brother, Heber Rix Smith, owned the next section which retained the Castle View name.
 Heber married Aletta Petronella Cadle, Anna Margrieta’s sister, in 1884 on what by then was her brother’s farm, Weltevreden, in the Umvoti district.
 The Smiths were therefore directly linked to the Liddells via Mary Grace and indirectly via the Cadle sisters.
 The third brother Herbert Wicksteed Smith farmed the final section, Rydal Mount, with his wife Susanna Maria Pretorius about whom we know only a little.

 Living on Clifton and Bethel, as they did, the Liddells came into contact with the Walker brothers who owned the adjoining farm Letsoanastad.
 Alexander Walker, born 1848, and William Johnstone Walker, born 1847, were from Scotland and had come to South Africa in 1870 because of Alexander’s chronic pneumonia.
 They called their farm Saint Fort (St Fort) after the area of Fifeshire on the banks of the River Tay across from Dundee.